 Since Voltage’s inception, Matt has been responsible for driving its technical vision and architecture.
 He is the author of more than two dozen patents and has contributed to a number of technical security standards.

 Matt has been named by BusinessWeek as one of the its top 25 young entrepreneurs and has been featured in Time Magazine, Forbes, and InformationWeek.

 Gary Little, Morgenthaler Ventures

 Gary was named to the 2008 and 2009 Forbes Midas 100 lists honoring the most successful and influential people in venture capital.
 He focuses on Internet services and software investments.
-His investments include NexTag, Netli (acq. by Akamai), TimesTen (acq. by Oracle) and KnowledgeNet (acq. by Thompson).
-Gary currently serves on the boards of Rhythm NewMedia, JasperSoft, MuleSoft and Opinmind.
-He previously served on the board of imeem.
+Gary currently serves on the boards of Evernote, MuleSoft, Adara, Totango, People Matter, and Voltage Security.
+His investments include Wize Commerce (previously NexTag), Netli (acq. by Akamai), TimesTen (acq. by Oracle) and KnowledgeNet (acq. by Thompson).

 Mark Siegel, Menlo Ventures

 Mark Siegel joined Menlo Ventures in 1996.
 Previously, he held product management and consulting management positions at Oracle Corporation and worked in business development at Netscape Communications Corporation.
 At Menlo, Mark focuses primarily on early-stage software and communications companies.
 His recent investments and board seats include: Authoria, Covalent Technologies, diCarta, Emptoris, Phiar, Questra, Sitara Networks Tera Systems and Voltage Security.